FernandoTeran/webdev-starter-kit/README.md

 JavaScript development starter kit based on the PluralSight course [Building a JavaScript Development Environment] (https://app.pluralsight.com/library/courses/javascript-development-environment/table-of-contents)

+Setup after cloning this repository
+- Run `npm install`

+You can run the following *scripts* declared in **package.json**
+- `npm start -s` To start app in dev mode run
+- `npm run share` To share work in progress with localtunnel run

 Advantages of having a starter kit
 - Make best practices automatic
 - Encourage consistency